-If there was ever a dish that is equal parts Italy and California, this would be it.
+If there were ever a dish that is equal parts Italy and California, this would be it.

 One look at the combination of prosciutto and sage and the classic Roman dish, saltimbocca, comes to mind.
 And it’s true: the basic ingredients and technique are definitely saltimbocca-esque.

-But whereas saltimbocca recipe stops at the sage and prosciutto, this adds in two of my favorite California Fall flavors: ripe figs and local honey.
-The whole thing gets simmered together with local red wine and the result is a dish that’s decadent but not heavy and impressive but not fussy.
+But whereas the saltimbocca recipe stops at the sage and prosciutto, this adds in two of my favorite California Fall flavors: ripe figs and local honey.
+The whole thing gets simmered together with local red wine, and the result is a decadent dish but not heavy and impressive but not fussy.

 It’s also a pretty perfect date night or dinner party dish because it’s easy to pull together but majorly impressive.
-Oh, and a good portion of it can be handled ahead of time so that you don’t have to stress while trying to entertain.
+Oh, and a good portion of it can be handled ahead of time to avoid stress while trying to entertain.

-Trim The Chicken: The key is to have all the chicken similar weight and thickness so that they’ll cook at the same rate.
+Trim The Chicken: The key is to have all the chicken have similar weight and thickness so that they’ll cook at the same rate.
 Ideally, you’ll want to use smaller chicken breasts that are about 8 ounces in size.
-If you can’t find them, go ahead and trim off the tenders and ends as needed to make a roughly 8 ounce piece.
+If you can’t find them, go ahead and trim off the tenders and ends as needed to make a roughly 8-ounce piece.

 Pound The Chicken To Even Thickness: As for the even thickness, that’s easiest to achieve by quickly pounding the chicken breast.
-You don’t need to get it super thin like you would for a chicken Milanese or a paillard but it will need to be about 1 inch thick.
+You don’t need to get it super thin as you would for a chicken Milanese or a paillard, but it will need to be about 1 inch thick.

 Get All Those Browned Bits!
 Once the chicken comes out of the oven, you’ll make the pan sauce, and all those delicious brown bits on the bottom of the pan (aka the fond in French) are key!
 When you add the wine, use a rubber spatula or wooden spoon to really scrape up every last one of those bits because they’ll help flavor the sauce.